fintanmm/opengrep-nvim/README.md

 ## Features

 - **Automatic Checks on Save (async)**: Runs `opengrep` on the current file after you save it (non-blocking) and optionally notifies you if issues are found.
 - **Quickfix Integration**: `:OpengrepQf` to run a manual search and populate the quickfix list with results.
+Accepts a required search pattern and optional directory.
 - **Configurable**: Toggle run-on-save, patterns, notification verbosity, quickfix auto-open, binary path and extra args.

 ## Prerequisites

-- Neovim 0.7+
+- Neovim 0.7+ (uses `vim.system` when available, falls back to `jobstart`)
 - The `opengrep` binary installed and available in your system `PATH`.
   - If not found, the plugin will show a one-time notification.
 You can also set a custom path via `setup{ cmd = "/path/to/opengrep" }`.